single-spa/single-spa-layout/README.md

 ##### Route

 A routing point where all children will be conditionally rendered when the url matches.
-Suppors the following options
+Supports the following options

 - path: string to evaluate against the URL. _required_
 - chilren: Array of routes or Application objects. _required_